Blubberkins/COMP6080-Pictocode/README.md

 ## Change Log

 * 18/02: Added "if applicable" comment to pseudo classes; updated text for task3 - there is some confusion between the terms "Pro" and "Business" in the enterprise screenshots.
 You can use those two words interchangably, it won't matter which you use.
+* 19/02: Added missing statement in task 2 around 'Your are expected to have reasonable intermediate states.
+In other words, if the window size is some combination of widths between 501 and 1040, combined with some combination of heights between 577 and 592, the page should still reflect the same general structure.'.
+Mostly completing this task results in this anyway, so it should be a fairly minor adjustment.

 ## 1. Before you start